Shadkoech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr A Z | tr c e -Replace all characters A and c from input to Z and e respectively. tr -d 'C' | tr -d 'c' -> Create a script that removes all letters c and C from input. rev - Write a script that reverse its input.
+tr A Z | tr c e -Replace all characters A and c from input to Z and e respectively. tr -d 'C' | tr -d 'c' -> Create a script that removes all letters c and C from input. rev - Write a script that reverse its input. cut -d : -f 1,6 /etc/passwd | sort - Write a script that displays all users and their home directories, sorted by users.